Coast Community Health Center was established in 2009 in Bandon, Oregon, as Bandon Community Health Center.

 Also in 2013, the health center earned Federally Qualified Health Center status.
 And Executive Director Linda Maxon was the 2014 Oregon Primary Care Association Growth Award recipient for outstanding contribution to the state’s network of community health centers for her facilitation of the competitive federal application.

-Coast Community Health Center is a private, not for profit Oregon corporation governed by a 13 member volunteer board of directors.
+Coast Community Health Center is a private, not for profit Oregon corporation governed by a volunteer board of directors.
 Our board directors are residents of Coos and Curry counties, with a diverse set of education and professional experiences.
 All have chosen to serve on the Coast Community Health Center board to take an active role in shaping the direction of the health center and the progress of health care in our region.

 Visit our press archive to read more about Coast Community Health Center’s development.